 Still not sure what the driving force is in your developing work?
 Besides reading Gornick’s book, I recommend checking out a timeless article called A Hook for Every Book.
 In it, agent Paula Balzer describes a process for separating out a book’s theme from what draws readers to it (the hook, which can be the unusual way the story unfolds, and relates to its take-home message).
 In a nutshell, she recommends taking apart a developing book’s content, setting aside the nonessential bits, and categorizing what matters by theme, and then reviewing any patterns that emerge.

 As a contemporary example of how a hook relates to the other elements, the recent best seller A Long Way Home isn’t the first work to cover what it’s like to be a poor child in India.
-The hook to Saroo Brierley’s memoir is describing his harrowing cross-country journey as a five-year-old orphan.
-This leads to a messy search as an adult living elsewhere (the situation) to define his identity and what love and family really mean to him (his relatable story).
+The hook to Saroo Brierley’s memoir is describing his harrowing cross-country journey as a suddenly orphaned five-year-old.
+This change in circumstances leads to a messy search as an adult living outside India (the situation) that forces him to redefine his identity and what love and family really mean to him (his relatable story, aka the themes).